gillescastel/inkscape-figures/README.md

 ## Configuration

-You can change the default LaTeX template by creating `~/.config/inkscape-figures/config.py` and adding something on the lines of the following:
+You can change the default LaTeX template by creating `~/.config/inkscape-figures/config.py` and adding something along the lines of the following:

 ```python
 def latex_template(name, title):